LGmedia954/vocabulary-media-critic-backend/README.md

 Front End Repository: https://github.com/LGmedia954/vocabulary-media-critic-frontend

-This Single Page Application (SPA) was created in memory of a fun college professor and mentor.
+This Single Page Application (SPA) was created in memory of a fun college professor, dean, and mentor.
 In one of her communications classes, each student was handed a stack of 3x5 flash cards.
 On each card was a unique new word that we had to research and build a sentence using that word in an instance of mass media critique.
 Most of my classwork is lost in storage somewhere, but somehow these flash cards survived all household moves and continued to linger around my desk.

 I wanted my application to serve as a brief sampling of the critical vocabulary used by media critics and influencers.
 For brevity, this project was created with 50 vocabulary words.
 The frontend is built with HTML, CSS, and JavaScript, and communicates with a backend API of Ruby and Rails.